Our Programs

 Denise from PS 205 in the Bronx lived her Loukoumi Dream Day of being a neurologist with reknowned neurosurgeon Dr. Grace Mandigo at Coumbia University Medical Center.

-The Chef Maria Loi / Loukoumi Make A Difference Foundation Teaching Kitchen For Families will hoss families with hands-on education and tools for managing chronic illnesses, maintaining nutritious diets and developing social and practical life skills.
-The Loukoumi Foundation has pledged $50,000 to sponsor this initiative where children also come into the kitchen and cook with Chef Loi food that is then brought to homeless shelters as part of the Loukoumi Feeds The Hungry Program.
+The Chef Maria Loi / Loukoumi Make A Difference Foundation Teaching Kitchen For Families at the Floating Hospital in Long Island City hosts schools and families with hands-on education and tools for managing chronic illnesses, maintaining nutritious diets and developing social and practical life skills.
+The Loukoumi Foundation has funded $40,000 of its pledged $50,000 to sponsor this initiative where children also come into the kitchen and cook food that is then brought to homeless shelters as part of the Loukoumi Feeds The Hungry Program.

-The Loukoumi Make a Difference Foundation has launched a treatment room and literacy program at St. Jude Children's Research Hospital in Memphis, Tennessee.
-In the Loukoumi Foundation room, patients, who often miss several months or even years of school, receive reading instruction while they receive their cancer treatments.
-This project is funded entirely by donations from kids in schools nationwide, who are making caring cards for patients and donating one dollar each as well as proceeds from the sales of four Loukoumi books.
+We launched a treatment room and literacy program at St. Jude Children's Research Hospital in Memphis, Tennessee, where patients, who often miss several weeks or even months of school, receive reading instruction while they receive their cancer treatments.
+This project is funded predominantly by donations from kids in schools worldwide, who are making caring cards for patients and donating one dollar each.
+To date, the Loukoumi kids have raised over $150,000.
 To participate and support this program Click Here and PDF Outline

 Loukoumi standing outside the Loukoumi Foundation Treatment Room at St. Jude.